 Faculty may place an item on reserve by dropping off the Library Course Reserve Form and the materials at one of the campus libraries.

 Designer and classic board games are available for checkout at the Sanford/Lake Mary library.
-Games can be borrowed and played for two hours at a time.
-For a full list and descriptions of the board games available, visit the Board Games in the Library page.
+Games can be borrowed and played for one week at a time and renewed twice.
+For a full list of the board games available, visit the Board Games in the Library page.

 Visitors and alumni may use all the library resources while on campus.
 Borrowing privileges, however, are reserved for Seminole State and UCF faculty, staff and currently enrolled students.
 Retirees may checkout materials with their Blue & Gold ID Card.